DharmaFactory/Singularity/ReadMe.md

 So I propose what I learned in Sunday school.
 Lets cut the baby in half.
 And find out who is here to do what in life.
 The revolution in ai was non [binary](https://en.wikipedia.org/wiki/Sigmoid_function) and so am I.

 Si vis pacem, para [bellum](https://www.youtube.com/watch?v=wTIQPxjkvwg).

+This project is a mirror.
+What you take away from it, is what you brought, and exists solely in you.